dleppik/EgTest/README.md

 These are extremely powerful, since they cover entire classes of errors.
 EgTest isn't one of them.

 EgTest is for writing **examples**.
 They are specific, concrete, and easier to understand—especially in complex cases.
+It should be used with type-constraint annotations, dealing with the cases that they can't handle or providing clarifying examples.

 ### Examples